PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 - set activation days for geofence + alarm when geofence is left in active period
 - view driveboxes
   - view trips (per drivebox)
-- analyse finished trips of driveboxes
+- analyze finished trips of driveboxes
 - -> show entries/exits of all geofences crossed (timestamps + stay duration)
 - -> show route on map?
 - general settings